FallThunder/ISS_Sky_Scanner/cloud_functions/iss_api_bff_web/README.md

 # ISS Location Backend-for-Frontend (Web)

-This Cloud Function serves as a Backend-for-Frontend (BFF) for the web interface.
-It aggregates data from multiple ISS tracking APIs and formats it for web consumption, providing a rich user experience.
+This Cloud Function serves as a Backend-for-Frontend (BFF) for the web interface, specifically handling ISS location data and fun facts.
+It aggregates data from multiple ISS tracking APIs and formats it for web consumption.

+**Note:** This function handles location and fun fact data only.
+For prediction data, use `iss_api_bff_web_predictions`.

 ## Features